 Many network cameras are composed of the video capture, video encoding, network transmission and other components.
 Compared with analog cameras network cameras, in terms of clarity, 700 lines analog camera is the ultimate high-definition, but can’t be compared with the 1080P network cameras.
 Network cameras have high flexibility and high performance, and the network cameras can be transmitted just relying on the network, which is the biggest difference between them.

-The key features of HD / IP for video surveillance is:
+The key advantages of IP for video surveillance are:

 • Supports video resolution of 1080P (compressed) and higher

 • Allows the ability to zoom in on live and recorded video with better clarity than HD cameras